-- o The name of the police officer or Child Protective Agency representative - o The telephone number of the police station - o The officer's badge or ID number - o Instructions from the officer regarding parental inquiries concerning the whereabouts of the student - Although the law does not require it, the parent or guardian should be informed by the principal that such an interview has taken place, except upon request of law enforcement.
-It is the policy of the archdiocese that an adult, either a parent or guardian or school staff person will be present for any interview unless the student selects otherwise.
+- The name of the police officer or Child Protective Agency representative - The telephone number of the police station - The officer's badge or ID number - o Instructions from the officer regarding parental inquiries concerning the whereabouts of the student - Although the law does not require it, the parent or guardian should be informed by the principal that such an interview has taken place, except upon request of law enforcement.
+It is the policy of the archdiocese that an adult, school staff person will be present for any interview unless the student selects otherwise.